BrendanFre/odin-hashmap/README.md

-# The Odin Project - HashMap Projecy
+# The Odin Project - HashMap Project
 Build your own Hashmap

 ## Tasks